laanwj/adlmidi/README.md

 * Full stereo panning (using `-fp`).
 Instead of instruments popping from side to side, they can smoothly pan.
 Like in zdoom this is done with a small change to the emulators, instead of by duplicating the instrument on two channels as would be necessary with a real OPL3.
 Not yet supported for `ymf262` and `dboplv2` emulators.
-* Performance improvements in the SDL audio output handling.
+* Performance improvements in the audio output handling.
 The original ADLMIDI locks the audio buffer for a longer than needed due to unnecessary random-indexing in std::deque.
 Still a work in progress.
 * Slight modularization and clean-up of the code (split ui, audio output, MIDI event processor into separate files)
 * Reverb can be disabled with a command-line flag.
 This is mainly useful when the intent is to record and add effects later, but it will also use less CPU.
 * JACK audio output support.
 Note: with JACK it is important that the `PCM_RATE` exactly matches the sampling rate of the jack server.
 This can currently be configured in the Makefile only and not at run time.
-* Clients can select instruments from the whole 60+ banks (with a total of almost 4500 sounds) by sending Bank LSB controller changes, if enabled with `-bs`.
+* It is possible to select instruments from the whole 60+ banks (with a total of almost 4500 sounds) by sending Bank LSB controller changes, if enabled with `-bs`.

 This fork breaks the following:

-* Tetris went missing in a code move :( Ideally this should be reintegrated, or else some roguelike game.
+* Tetris went missing in an early code move :( Ideally this should be reintegrated, or else some roguelike game.
-* Windows support (but should be easy to fix)
+* Windows support (but should be easy to fix, at least for the MIDI file player)
+* Non-256 color terminal support (I think this should be an option, although only few modern terminals are not 256-color, especially given that Windows support is broken)

 Usage
 ------